fhgr/pdftext-cleaner/README.md

 use `-createset` - `-filename {path to csv file}` `-inputDir {dir who holds files}`, `-outputDir {dir where categories and files should be written}`

 ### Test Preprocessor on text
-Writes preprocessd text into outputDir to check outcome use `german_stop` `-inputDir` `-outputDir`
+Writes preprocessed text into outputDir to check outcome use `german_stop` `-inputDir` `-outputDir`